AdiYd/About/README.md

     ```sh
     npm start
     ```
-2. Open your browser and navigate to `http://localhost:3000` to view the resume.
+2. Open your browser and navigate to `http://localhost:3000` to view the about.

 ## Deployment